lewagon/dotfiles/README.md

 Install
 -------

 Your dotfiles are personal.
-[Fork this repo](https://github.com/ssaunier/dotfiles/fork_select) on Github.
-And then get it on your computer.
+Fork this repo on Github, and then get it on your computer.

     git clone git@github.com:#{you}/dotfiles.git
     cd dotfiles